Escartem/fwendator/README.md

 2) open the devtools with `F12` or `ctrl + shift + i`
 3) go to the console tab and paste this [code](https://raw.githubusercontent.com/Escartem/fwendator/master/getFriends.min.js)

-(I am aware that discord will show many warnings about not pasting random code into the console, and they are right, you can check this code by looking at the [original file](https://raw.githubusercontent.com/Escartem/fwendator/master/getFriends.js), and if you still don't trust it, just don't paste it)
+I know that discord will show many warnings about not pasting random code into the console, and they are right, never paste code that you don't understand in random places.

+__To clarify; Yes, this piece of code will use your discord token; No, it won't be shared and only be used to get all of your friends on your account.__

+You can check this code by looking at the [original file](https://raw.githubusercontent.com/Escartem/fwendator/master/getFriends.js), and if you still don't trust it, just don't paste it

 4) after pasting it and running it, it should start processing your friends, now you just need to wait